oglimmer/java-spring-boot-class/chapter-00/README.md

     * debian: `apt install openjdk-17-jdk` or https://adoptium.net/temurin/releases/ for a latest version of Java
     * macos: `brew install openjdk` (this installs the latest version)
     * windows: `winget install EclipseAdoptium.Temurin.21.JDK`
+* docker makes development in many situations much easier, as it easily provides 3rd party software like webservers or databases

 # Step 1